-Introduction: Visual perception involves the estimation or identification of distal properties of objects from the proximal stimuli sensed by the visual system.
-While the distal properties are intrinsic to the object, the proximal signal depends on many object extrinsic factors in the visual scene.
-The challenge for the visual system is to recover a stable correlate of the distal object property from the proximal signal under variations in the proximal signal due to the object extrinsic factors.
-Much of vision research is centered on understanding the set of computations that makes this feat possible.
-As an example, consider the task of recovering the lightness of an object from the light reflected from the object surface.
-Lightness is an intrinsic property that depends on the surface reflectance spectrum of the object.
+Introduction: To support effective thought and action, vision needs to provide stable perceptual representations of the distal properties of objects, starting with the information provided by the proximal stimuli reaching the retinae.
+These proximal stimuli depend not only on the intrinsic properties of objects, but also on object-extrinsic properties of the visual scene, for example the illumination, the observer’s viewpoint, and the object’s position and pose.
+The challenge for the visual system is thus to recover stable correlates of object properties across variation in other scene variables.
+Understanding the degree to which the visual system does this, and how it does so, is a central goal of vision science.

+Here we consider the perceptual task of representing the reflectance of an achromatic object from the light reflected from the object to the eye.
+The corresponding perceptual representation is termed lightness – to put it another way, lightness is the perceptual correlate of the surface reflectance of achromatic objects.
+Providing a stable lightness representation challenges the visual system because the retinal irradiance of the image of the object varies both with the object’s overall reflectance but also with the irradiance of the illumination and the position and pose of the object in the scene.
+To the degree that the visual system successfully stabilizes the lightness representation against object-intrinsic variation, it is said to be lightness constant.

+The perceptual representation of lightness has been extensively studied using appearance methods, in which observers report their subjective judgment of the lightness of objects.

 It is related to the amount of light that is reflected by the object’s surface [1].
 However, the light reflected from the object also depends on the context in which the object lies.
 It is well known that the perceived lightness of an object is affected by the background [2].
 The manner in which variation in the background impacts the corresponding variation in the perceived lightness is not well understood.

 Here, we empirically establish this relation for variation in the spectra of background objects.
 To do so, we measure the ability of human observers to discriminate the lightness of two objects.
 We study how discrimination thresholds change with variation in the color of objects in the background.
 We randomize the color of background objects by sampling from a statistical model based on the reflectance spectra of natural surfaces.
 We measure discrimination thresholds as a function of the amount of background spectral variation, which is controlled by a single model parameter.
 The effect of background spectral variation is quantified by the difficulty of the lightness discrimination task.
 We observe that as the variation in background color is increased, the discrimination thresholds first remain nearly constant and then increase, with log squared threshold increasing linearly with log color variance.
 The minimum discrimination threshold and the color variance at which the threshold begins to rise are consistent across different observers.
 Moreover, a simple computational model that uses a center-surround receptive field to estimates the object lightness captures the essential features of human observers.

 Results: